 Blogger speed dating at ITB 2019

-For my activity as a travel blogger it is not mandatory to participate at ITB Berlin.
-For my professional development it was a plus.
-I met people from different countries, I saw what it is important for them and I learned how to “sell” my blog better.
+For my activity as a travel blogger, it is not mandatory to participate at ITB Berlin.
+For my professional development, it was a plus.
+I met people from different countries, I saw what is important for them and I learned how to “sell” my blog better.
 And I saw again how important human contact is, especially in the travel business!